 Always for free!

 The cloud-native ecosystem has steadily grown over the past decade with the promise of faster deployments, cost-efficient infrastructure, and auto-scalability spurring its growth.
 Businesses are now developing and deploying easily scalable, cost-efficient, and more resilient applications, thus delivering innovative solutions faster and more efficiently.

 Built on containers and microservices, cloud-native applications have a myriad of advantages: faster time-to-market, simplified innovation, easier scalability, and reduced risk.

 New digital experiences can be developed, deployed, and ‘shipped’ to a customer in days rather than months - the most significant appeal to organizations of all sizes.
-According to a McKinsey report, companies who adopted cloud platforms have reported that they can bring new capabilities to market about 20 to 40 percent faster.
+According to a McKinsey report, companies that adopted cloud platforms have reported that they can bring new capabilities to market about 20 to 40 percent faster.

-The promise of scale, resilience, and agility have lured many organizations to shift and lift their organizations to cloud and to fully embrace all that is cloud-native.
-And while the business benefits are many, the cloud-native space comes with it’s set of disruptions and challenges.
+The promise of scale, resilience, and agility have lured many organizations to shift and lift their organizations to the cloud and to fully embrace all that is cloud-native.
+And while the business benefits are many, the cloud-native space comes with its set of disruptions and challenges.
 First and foremost, the traditional approaches of perimeter-based security and security constructs are no longer applicable in this new domain.

 Companies are now doing tens, hundreds, even thousands of deployments and container builds a day.
 DevOps and developers are achieving their goals, and products are being shipped to customers faster, but where are the proper preventative security measures implemented?
 How are organizations securing their cloud-native applications?
 Are organizations securing their infrastructure against potential threats?
 Who owns and manages the cloud-native infrastructure?